Don’t be in denial

 Business Victoria provide a template to get you started.
 They also provide some great information on what to do when things do not go to plan.
 CPA Australia also have a toolkit to assist.

-As IT runs the majority of business processes in the modern world, IT Networks can ensure that your technology fits in with your business continuity plan.
+As IT runs the majority of business processes in the modern world, experienced managed IT businesses such as IT Networks can ensure that your technology fits in with your business continuity plan.
 Business Continuity is not a technology issue, it is a business issue.
 Someone who understands both business and technology is required to assist you with mitigating the risks in developing an appropriate continuity plan.
 This is the role typically given to a CIO to address.
+Read more about why your business needs a CIO.

 How expensive is it?